JayDaley/tao/Participating in IETF Meetings.md

 * **Academia**.
 IETF meetings are often excellent places for all kinds of academics and researchers to find out what is happening in the way of soon-to-be-deployed protocols, and networking architecture and infrastructure.
 Professors and grad students (and sometimes overachieving undergrads) who are doing research in networking or communications can get a wealth of information by following Working Groups in their specific fields of interest.
 Wandering into different Working Group meetings can have the same effect as going to symposia and seminars in your department.
 The Internet Research Task Force (IRTF) meets concurrently with the IETF and IRTF Research Groups (analogous to WGs) are of high interest to researchers.
 There is also an annual [Applied Networking Research Workshop](#anrw).

+* **Contractors/Consultants**.
+There is as small but active market of technical contractors/consultants who specialise in Internet standards development or an aspect of it, such as cryptography.
+These contractors are often empoloyed by organisations for whom standards development is a peripheral rather than a core activity, such as Governments.

 * **Interested individuals**.
 There are also many people who participate solely as individuals with no direct link to their employment.
 A key principle of the IETF is that participation is as an *individual* not a formal representative of an employer, and so interested individuals have as much opportunity to contribute as anyone else.

+* **Civil Society**.
+A few people from civil society organisations participate in the IETF looking at the parts of IETF work that have broader policy implications.

 Given that IETF meetings are very different from trade conferences or learning/training based conferences, there are some roles who would probably get little benefit from participating: